Moments That Inspired Our Mission

 ᰔᩚ November–December 2019

-Seasonal Giving – Sharing Comfort and Cheer
+Seasonal Giving – NYC

-In New York City, Sabrina spent many holidays creating hundreds of mini floral arrangements in her apartment for homebound seniors.
 Citymeals on Wheels would pick them up and deliver them alongside warm meals that day.
-Knowing each bouquet would arrive at someone’s door as a small surprise of color and care was incredibly moving.
+Knowing each bouquet would arrive at someone’s door as a small surprise of color and care was incredibly meaningful.

 Multiple colorful flower arrangements with various types of flowers in glass vases.